alex-koziell/AI-Abstraction/python/README.md

 # Deep Learning "from scratch" in Python
-Closely following https://course.fast.ai/part2, the aim is to develop a machine learning library using jupyter notebooks.
+Closely following https://course.fast.ai/part2, the aim is to develop a deep learning library using jupyter notebooks.

 The notebooks are being numbered to reflect stages in which the library is built.
 I plan to refactor code by making a new notebooks, to retain a nice record of the development process.